raincoates/SmashAssist/README.md

   normal Mace hit.
 That's intentional — I didn't build packet spoofing to defeat other people's servers/anti-cheat.

+  TO MAKE THIS WORK ON MULTIPLAYER YOU MUST ALSO DOWNLOAD - https://github.com/sjavi4/ElytraMaceSmasher Every time you fall 1.5 blocks it will be a smash attack and actually do the described effect.

 ## Field name caveat

 `fallDistance` and `lastAttackedTicks` are the current Yarn mapping names